serut/meteor-coverage/README.md

 ## Config file

-If you have packages used by your project (ex: aldeed:simple-schema) or libraries on your client side (ex: OpenLayers, Jquery), you can hide the coverage of these files of your report.
-You can specify which files will not be covered in reports in a `.coverage.json` file inside the `COVERAGE_APP_FOLDER` folder.
+If you have packages used by your project (ex: aldeed:simple-schema) or libraries on your client side (ex: OpenLayers, Jquery), you can hide the coverage of these files from reports.
+You can specify which files will not be covered in a `.coverage.json` file inside the `COVERAGE_APP_FOLDER` folder.

+If you do not have this file, this package will use the default one (`conf/default-coverage.json`).
+If you do not define a key in the `.coverage.json` file, the default one will be used.

+Copy the `conf/default-coverage.json`, rename it into `.coverage.json`, remove keys that you don't want to overwrite and pimp it.

 ```json
 {
     "ignore": {